Clement-Devevey/redis/README.md

 - Using tkinter as graphical library
 - Using redis as db
 ## You can :
-- Create a call
+- Create a call (by filling out the form)
-- Check others calls (those who are not already affected)
+- Check others calls (those who are not already affected) and get more datas by choosing one in the combobox.
-- Affect a call to someone by choosing the operator
+- Affect a call to someone by choosing the operator.
+You need to select one operator and one call.

-## TODO :
-- Print all calls affected by operator.
+- Print all calls by operator.